 #2.
 SUGAR SCRUB TO PAMPER HANDS AND FEET

 This next recipe is just as easy as the last, I promise!
 Sugar scrub is one of the few sweet indulgences that will not add any inches to the waistline:) Sugar has wonderful exfoliating qualities and you have it in your pantry right now.
 What gives this scrub its deeply emollient quality is oil.
 You can create this scrub with your favorite oil.
 For this batch, I went with my old standby: Extra Virgin Olive Oil, organic, of course.
 It’s cheap, easy to find and another one of those ingredients you likely have on hand.
-I have also make the same recipe with melted coconut oil, avocado and almond oil.
+I have also made the same recipe with melted coconut oil, avocado, and almond oil, even a combination of several oils.
+All of them work very well.
 The choice is yours.

 1 1/2 cups of organic cane sugar